-- 1. Communicate via email including sending attachments. - 2.
-Navigate the internet using a Web browser. - 3.
+- 1. Communicate via email including sending attachments. - Navigate the internet using a Web browser. - 3.
 Use office applications such as Microsoft Office or Google Docs to create documents.. - 4.
 Learn how to submit assignments in Canvas. - 5.
 Communicate with peers using discussion boards and other platforms. - 6.
 Upload and download saved files. - 7.
 Have easy access to the Internet. - 8.
 Navigate Canvas, including using the email component within Canvas. - 9.
 Use a microphone to record audio through your computer. - 10.
 Use an internal or external camera to record video through your computer.

-In this course we will use TurnItIn and Zoom.
+In this course we will use VoiceThread, TurnItIn and Zoom.

-- TurnItIn is a writing assessment tool that is used to detect plagiarism and allows teachers to provide assignment feedback to students.
+- VoiceThread is a tool that enables teachers and students to upload and asynchronously present images, video, and/or other media and respond to others presentations with audio, video, and/or text comments.
+Instructions for VoiceThread are available here. - TurnItIn is a writing assessment tool that is used to detect plagiarism and allows teachers to provide assignment feedback to students.
 Instructions for TurnItIn are available here. - Zoom enables users to conduct synchronous ("real-time") conferences, presentations, lectures, meetings, office hours and group chats via audio, video, text chat and content sharing.
 Instructions for Zoom are available here.